 Customize Activities and Transitions for a topic workflow template

 Inspire provides you with a template for the process of developing content.
-If you want a workflow that contains different tasks, the tasks in a different order, different transitions between activities or a workflow that assigns work to different workgroups, you can update the workflow template.
+If you want a workflow that contains different tasks, the tasks in a different order, different transitions between activities, or a workflow that assigns work to different workgroups, you can update the workflow template.
 You can also create a new workflow template component.
 A template is used to create an active workflow to guide users through the process you want to use.

 Required permissions